By the Numbers

 Quinnipiac has a pre-PA program known as the entry-level master's physician assistant program (ELMPA).
 Students who have successfully completed all requirements of the ELMPA program, as well as the admissions requirements listed above, will also be granted admission to the master of health science physician assistant program.

-The deadline for a COMPLETED application to CASPA is Sept.
-1. (The PA program begins in late May/early June.)
-The application process does NOT require submission of scores from the Graduate Record Examination (GRE).
+The deadline for a completed application to CASPA is September 1.
+(The PA program begins in late May/early June.)
+The application process does not require submission of scores from the Graduate Record Examination (GRE).

 If you're considering one of Quinnipiac's outstanding graduate programs, you're on your way to joining a graduate community committed to academic excellence and professional preparation at the highest level.